doyo4400/Script_install_windows_domain/readme.md

-# piece of script for :
+# pieces of scripts for :

 - install windows server
 - install active directory